 “Imagine Learning checked all our boxes.
 They worked with us throughout the process to get us ready for roll-out.
 As our year winds down, our teachers are seeing great growth when it is used with fidelity.
 Case in point: this morning I found out that our first graders’ end-of-the-year data showed that almost 90% had met or exceeded their growth expectations in math.
 Many of those didn't just exceed expectations but shattered them.
 I would say that teachers especially on that grade level LOVE Imagine Math!"

-Studies demonstrate efficacy of Imagine Math and Blueprint
+Studies demonstrate efficacy of Imagine Math and Imagine Math PreK-2

-During the 2017–2018 academic year, 10,039 students (Pre-K through first grade) in fifty-six districts across five different states used Blueprint and completed both the beginning- and end-of-year assessments.
+During the 2017–2018 academic year, 10,039 students (Pre-K through first grade) in fifty-six districts across five different states used Imagine Math PreK-2 and completed both the beginning- and end-of-year assessments.
 Across grades and standard math domains, correlations were positive for lessons completed and performance on the program assessment, indicating students who completed more lessons saw an increased growth in math on the end-of-year assessment.

-Learn more about Imagine Learning’s Blueprint and Imagine Math in Texas here.
+Learn more about Imagine Learning’s Imagine Math PreK-2 and Imagine Math in Texas here.